-The easiest way to access the Roanoke Island Festival Park is to utilize of one of the public parking areas in downtown Manteo and take a stroll across the small wooden bridge which crosses over the harbor.
-It's a scenic, easy walk, and presents some gorgeous views of the downtown waterfront.
-Finding this boardwalk and the park's entrance is an easy task regardless of where you've parked – simply look for the 16th century sailing ship docked at the western end of the harbor and walk towards it, and the walkway will soon come into view.
+The easiest way to access the Roanoke Island Festival Park is to travel across the small wooden bridge which crosses over the harbor.
+Finding this boardwalk and the park's entrance is an easy task – simply look for the 16th century sailing ship docked at the western end of the harbor.
+Once your cross the bridge, free parking is available to the left.

-Roanoke Island Festival Park is open for the majority of the year, generally from March 1 ?
-December 31 from 9:00 a.m. until 5:00 p.m., and admission prices are generally $10 for adults, $7 for kids under age 17, and free for children 5 and under.
+Roanoke Island Festival Park is open for the majority of the year, generally from March 8 - December 31 from 9:00 a.m. until 5:00 p.m. during the summer, and admission prices are around $11 for adults, $8 for kids under age 18, and free for children 2 and under.
 The admission ticket is good for two consecutive days at the park, so visitors who aren't able to squeeze everything in can simply come back the next way for a second tour.